carbon-language/carbon-lang/llvm/docs/Proposals/GitHubMove.rst

 policy.
 We must rely on the community to avoid pushing merge commits.

-GitHub offers a feature called `Status Checks`: a branch protected by `status checks` requires commits to be whitelisted before the push can happen.
+GitHub offers a feature called `Status Checks`: a branch protected by `status checks` requires commits to be explicitly allowed before the push can happen.
-We could supply a pre-push hook on the client side that would run and check the history, before whitelisting the commit being pushed [statuschecks]_.
+We could supply a pre-push hook on the client side that would run and check the history, before allowing the commit being pushed [statuschecks]_.
 However this solution would be somewhat fragile (how do you update a script installed on every developer machine?) and prevents SVN access to the repository.